CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** Virtual Smart Cards **

 Virtual smart cards enable multi-factor authentication in many types of infrastructures even in the event that users do not carry a physical card with them.
-For this, the process of registering any device with TPM as a virtual smart card device has been simplified, whether they are domain members or their hardware otherwise.
+For this, the process of registering any device with TPM as a virtual smart card device has been simplified, whether or not they are domain members and what their hardware is otherwise.
 This significantly reduces the hurdle for using smart cards as another authentication feature.

 ** Windows Biometric Framework **

-The Windows Biometric Framework (WBF), a set of services and interfaces for biometric devices, has also been expanded.
+The Windows Biometric Framework (WBF), a set of services and interfaces for biometric devices, has also been extended.
 Fast user switching and password synchronization with fingerprints are now possible.

 However, it should be noted that biometric data have some disadvantages that make them largely unusable as identification and authentication features from a security perspective.
 In addition to the fact that many biometric features are not unique worldwide, they are often relatively easy to counterfeit and, above all, can not be changed.

 #### SYS.1.2.2.M14 Shutting Down Encrypted Servers and Virtual Machines (CI)

-If hard disks are encrypted to protect the confidentiality or integrity of data, ideally the key to decryption is not permanently available, but requires an administrator interaction or at least a logged technical request on the network or the AD.
+If hard drives are encrypted to protect the confidentiality or integrity of data, ideally the key to decryption is not permanently available but requires an administrator interaction or at least a logged technical request on the network or AD.
 Otherwise, an attacker or innate perpetrator can read out or manipulate the data during operation.
 For this, BitLocker or the device encryption must be activated in a mode that is not exclusively based on the TPM, and the additional key protection, such as a USB key, should not be permanently plugged.
 Although this increases the effort in operation, but represents a much higher hurdle for attackers.

 3 Further information
 ------------------------------